 In numerous situations, you may need to make tally marks in your Excel sheets.
 Because tally marks can represent data in a visually pleasing way.
 But there is no built-in system in MS Excel to create tally marks.
 Here, we will take you through 4 easy and convenient methods to make tally marks in Excel.

-4 Methods to Make Tally Marks in Excel
+How to Make Tally Marks in Excel: 4 Easy Methods

 A tally graph usually consists of four lines, with the fifth tally represented by a diagonal strikethrough line.
 This creates a pleasing visual grouping.
 Usually, we use tally marks to represent the number of times something happens.
 Although Microsoft Excel has a lot of built-in chart types, it doesn’t include a tally graph option.
 So we have to use alternative ways.

 Here, we’ve got a dataset of Vote Count List including individual’s Name and their total Votes.

 We wanna show those vote counts in tally marks.
 For this, we’ll use a handful of methods including formulas and bar charts.

 In our first method, we will use just the REPT function.
 Before that, we need to fix what our tally marks will look like.
 For four lines, we’ll use 4 vertical straight lines just above the backslash key on our keyboard, and for the substitute of the diagonal strikethrough line, we’ll use a hyphen like that ( ||||- ).

 - First, select cell E8.
 Paste down the formula below into the Formula Bar, and press ENTER.